-

 Did You Know?

-The Giant Schnauzer originated in Germany during the 17th century, more specifically the Bavarian Alps.
-There are three breeds of Schnauzer – Miniature, Standard, and Giant.
+The Giant Schnauzer originated in Germany during the mid-17th century, more specifically, in the Bavarian Alps.
+One of the facts about Schnauzers is that there are three breeds of Schnauzer – Miniature, Standard, and Giant.
 Naturally, the Giant Schnauzer is the largest of the three.
 It was bred up from the Standard Schnauzer in order to create a larger rugged working dog.

 Giant Schnauzers were most commonly used as cattle drovers to move cattle from the farm to the market.
 In addition to driving cattle, these dogs could also be found working as guard dogs.
 Later, they were a popular choice for work as police dogs throughout Europe and as military dogs during World War I and World War II.